In this guide, we’ll answer the question, “what is SEO?”

 To learn more about content and SEO, check out my guide on what is SEO content.

-Local SEO is a special type of search engine optimization that solely focuses on a specific local area, rather than national or international locations.
+Local SEO is a special type of SEO that solely focuses on a specific local area, rather than national or international locations.
 The goal of local SEO is to increase a website’s presence in a particular community and promoting products or services to local customers.

 Local SEO is targeted through: